Hamzaless/NgrixLibs.NetGDI/README.md

 [Website](https://mrhamzaless.com)
 ## Introduction
 <img src='https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fappstronauts.co%2Fwp-content%2Fuploads%2F2020%2F04%2Fdotnet.png&f=1&nofb=1&ipt=00c2c2c1f8968fb4e13295a35177d1818a374adb7e43f17c2834e1c33a893603&ipo=images' width=128>
 NetGDI is a library for creating graphical user interface effects using GDI32.DLL on the .NET Framework.
-This library enables you to create various visual effects on the screen and add dynamism to graphical user interfaces.
+This library enables you to create various visual effects on the screen and add dynamism to graphical user interfaces.<br>
-Features
+## Features

     Inverted Colors: Apply an inverted colors effect to the screen.
     Blur Effect: Blur the screen.